PeterStaev/nativescript-azure-mobile-apps/README.md

 * **registerWithTemplate(string, string, string): Promise**
 Registers the given native push token, template name and template for push notifications with Azure.
 For more information about templates see the usage [below](#register-with-a-template).

+* **registerWithTags(string, string[]): Promise**
+Registers the given native push token for push notifications with Azure and associates the given tags with the device installation.
+You can read more about tags [here](https://docs.microsoft.com/en-us/azure/notification-hubs/notification-hubs-tags-segment-push-message).

+* **registerWithTagsAndTemplate(string, string[], string, string): Promise**
+This combines the above 2 methods, so you can register both with a template and tags.

 * **unregister(): Promise**
 Unregisters the device from Azure push notifications.

+#### Properties
+* **installationId** - *string*
+Returns the `installationId` of the device what is registered with Azure's Notification Hubs.
+This is usefull, for example, in case you need custom tags and you need to call your backend to add the tags.

 ### `MobileServiceUser`